asancheza/adobe-challenge/README.md

 2. I'm ignoring about https secure traffic by not minding about ssl certs in this System design.
 3. Has a k8s cluster provisioned in a cloud provider env.
 4. Has push and pull access to a docker registry in a cloud provider env.
+5. You can reach this nginx server from internet on cloud provided public URL and on port 8080 set in k8s `kind: Service`

 ### Highlevel flow